wtsi-hgi/beamer-scaffold/README.md

   directory.
 The final output, presuming it all worked out, will end up here and be opened with `open`.

-Note that the PDF will be named `myPresentation.pdf`.
+Note that the PDF will have the same name as the basename of the present working directory, affixed with `.pdf`.
 If you want a different filename, set the `PROJECT` environment variable to the `make` command.
 For example:

 ```sh
 PROJECT=foobar make